quadram-institute-bioscience/cookiecutter-pypackage/README.rst

     # Add the repo in https://pyup.io/account/repos/add/

-Now start writing code, be sure to commit changes to github regularly, write tests, and document your program.
-When you want to package your project, try the following:
+Now start writing code, be sure to commit changes to GitHub regularly, write tests (run with `python setup.py  test`), and document your program.
+When you want to package your project on pypi, try the following:

 .. code-block:: bash